 Free Form: Asymmetric geometry.
 Adjustment of a semi-meridian of one of the eight meridians only effects that semi-meridian with no effect on the reciprocal semi-meridian.

 Single Vision Lens Design

-Wave's single vision designs are the foundation for all of our designs.
-First and foremost to success for any of our designs is proper fit.
+Wave 's single vision designs are the foundation for all of our designs.
+First and foremost, to succeed with any of our designs is proper fit.
 All Wave designs begin with our Multiple Aspheric Design concept.
 Each lens design consist of multiple curves as small as 10 microns.
 Compare the resulting 100s of curves to other labs 3, 4, 5 or 6 curves and you appreciate the difference Wave makes.
 Even a standard aspheric lens is simple compared to a Wave design.

 All of Wave design controls are available with single vision design except the multifocal controls.
-But once you do enter additive power, the lens does become a multifocal.
-Likewise, if you enter astigmatism, the resultant power is spherical equivalent and the design remains 'spherical'.
-But as soon as you enter an astigmatic over refraction the design becomes a front surface toric.
-But keep in mind that our thinner lens capability often lets you avoid moving up to a toric design.
+However once you enter additive power, the lens becomes a multifocal.
+Likewise, if you enter astigmatism, the resultant power is spherical equivalent, and the design remains 'spherical'.
+As soon as you enter an astigmatic over refraction the design becomes a front surface toric, but keep in mind that our thinner lens capability often lets you avoid moving up to a toric design.

 Conventionally made toric designs typically cut a lens so that the cylinder is the same power across the entire axis.
-Wave is much, much different, only cutting the toric shape where needed.
+Wave is very different, by only cutting the toric shape where needed.

 Take the 5.25 diopters cylinder below.
 The astigmatism is centrally contained in the topography map on the right.
 The map on the left is produced by the Wave software and shows the back surface of the lens.
 Notice how the astigmatism is only cut in the central portion of the lens.
 Makes sense doesn't it?